Skip to content

 2. On the My Applications page, click on the application for which you want to generate keys and tokens.

-• Grant Types: Select the grant types to use when generating the access token.
+• Grant types: Select the grant types to use when generating the access token.

 5. Click Generate Credentials.
-This opens the Application Keys pane with values populated for the credentials.
+The Application Keys pane will display the consumer key and consumer secret.

 Warning

-Make sure you do not use the test token in your production environment.
+Do not use the test token in your production environment.

 Grant types